Macoumba Kandji: Professional

 On 25 July 2010 Kandji scored a goal and assisted Dane Richards on another in a 2–1 pre-season victory over Manchester City.
 It was also rumoured that Greece's Skoda Xanthi was interested in signing Kandji.

 On 14 September 2010, Kandji was traded to Colorado Rapids for Mehdi Ballouchy and an international roster spot.

 Kandji played an integral role in scoring the winning goal for Colorado Rapids during the 2010 MLS Cup final.
 His shot on goal was deflected off a defender, and though classified as an own-goal, it was his shot that resulted in the scoring opportunity.
 Kandji was also injured on this play; he suffered a torn anterior cruciate ligament.
 He underwent surgery to fix the torn ligament at the Hospital for Special Surgery in New York City with Doctor Riley Williams (head team physician for Kandji's former team, the New York Red Bulls).

 Kandji was traded to Houston Dynamo on 8 February 2012 (to fill their void at the left wing position) in exchange for a conditional pick in the 2014 MLS SuperDraft.
 At year's end, Kandji declined a contract extension from Houston in pursuit of a European contract.

 He signed with Kalloni of the Greek Second Division on 28 January 2013.

 In 19 appearances with the club, Kandji bagged six goals in 1477 minutes played.
-Not only did he contribute with goals, Kandji helped the club gain promotion to the first division and earn a spot in the Superleague Greece.
+Not only did he contribute with goals, Kandji helped the club gain promotion to the first division and earn a spot in the Super League Greece.

 Although his club was promoted, Kandji announced he had changed clubs to Levadiakos F.C. of the Greek Super League (1st division) for the new Greek season 2013/2014.
 He signed a one-year contract.

 In April 2014 Kandji signed a short-term contract with Finnish football club HJK Helsinki until August 2014 with an option to extend.
 On 12 April he scored a goal on his Veikkausliiga debut against KuPS.
 HJK qualified for the Europa League group stages 2014 with a 5–4 aggregate victory over SK Rapid Wien.